 Roy Boylan, president of the Sydney Diocesan committee for Catholic Overseas Relief, proposed calling the Sydney appeal Project Compassion in mid-1965.
 The name was adopted nationally and in 1966 the national Lenten appeal was rolled out as Project Compassion.

-The theme of Project Compassion 2022 is For All Future Generations.
-This year, we focus on the stories of five remarkable, resilient people from Mozambique, India, Australia, the Democratic Republic of Congo, and the Solomon Islands.
-We also revisit some familiar faces from past Project Compassions with a ‘Where are they now’ update.
+The theme of Project Compassion is For All Future Generations.
+This year, we focus on the stories of three remarkable, resilient people from the Philippines, Malawi and Samoa.

 Each of these stories demonstrates the powerful impact that each one of us can have For All Future Generations.
 Together, we can create lasting change for people living in some of the most vulnerable and low-income regions in the world.